 In foods, EDTA bound to iron is used to “fortify” grain-based products such as breakfast cereals and cereal bars.
-EDTA is also used in calcium and sodium compounds to preserve food; and to promote the color, texture, and flavor of food.
+EDTA is also used to help preserve food; and to promote the color, texture, and flavor of food.

-In manufacturing, EDTA is used in calcium and sodium compounds to improve stability in pharmaceutical products, detergents, liquid soaps, shampoos, agricultural chemical sprays, oil emulsion devices, contact lens cleaners and cosmetics.
+In manufacturing, EDTA is used to improve stability of some pharmaceutical products, detergents, liquid soaps, shampoos, agricultural chemical sprays, contact lens cleaners and cosmetics.
 It is also used in certain blood collection tubes used by medical laboratories.

 How does it work?EDTA is a chemical that binds and holds on to (chelates) minerals and metals such as chromium, iron, lead, mercury, copper, aluminum, nickel, zinc, calcium, cobalt, manganese, and magnesium.
 When they are bound, they can't have any effects on the body and they are removed from the body.